-RSP 232 - Clinical Practice IV (3 credits)
+RSP 232 - Clinical Practice III (4 credits)

-Clinical Practice IV provides a continuation of supervised observation, practice, and evaluation of the skills learned in RSP-231.
-Increasing emphasis is placed on the assessment and management of critically ill patients.
-Additionally, there are other scheduled experiences in respiratory care.
+Clinical Practice III provides a continuation of supervised observation, practice, and evaluation of the skills learned in RSP-231.
+Increasing emphasis is placed on the assessment and management of critically ill patients with the adult, neonatal and pediatric populations.
+Additionally, other special experiences for this clinical rotation include shadowing Sleep Lab, Pulmonary Rehabilitation, Long term care and with the Rockford Fire Department.
 (Offered spring semester.)

-Prerequisite: Successful completion of RSP-231 with a minimum grade of C or higher.
+Prerequisite: Successful completion of RSP-224 and RSP-231 with a grade of C or higher.
 IAI Code: None.
 PCS Code: 1.2.
 Lecture: 0.
 Lab: 16.